Xuyan0518/tp/docs/DeveloperGuide.md

 Entry requiring only two Strings meant that the type of entries that can be created by the user is limitless, suitable for an application that inputs potential characteristics from games.
 As such, all numbers and characters are allowed.
 However, due to deleteCategory requiring the category name, it was decided that categories be unique per person.
 <br>
-It was required that index be specified as Name can be non-unique in addressbook.
+It was required that index be specified as Name can be non-unique in address book.
 <br>
 Splitting the responsibilities of interpreting the user input and converting it into an output into a Parser class and Command class allows for ease in maintaining the code.
 <br>

 #### 3. Alternatives considered

-Given our initial vision of a customisable field option for the addressbook persons, there wasnt really much of an alternative as gaming contacts can vary quite widely.
+Given our initial vision of a customisable field option for the address book persons, there was not really much of an alternative as gaming contacts can vary quite widely.
 It would not make sense to have compulsory fields except for name since many things like phone, address and email may be unknown to the user for online or gaming contacts otherwise.
 This way, things like gaming information can be captured with no restrictions.
 <br>